name-is-cipher/name-is-cipher/README.md

 Hi, I’m Aravind Swami, a.k.a name-is-cipher

-Before you start to know, there are few points* you might wanna know.
+Before you start to know me, there are few points* you might wanna know.

+*Points to be noted about me:
+- I always learn from mistakes of others who take my advice.
+So my advice is, dont take any advice from me.

-I'm currently a student at [IIST](https://en.wikipedia.org/wiki/Indian_Institute_of_Space_Science_and_Technology), pursuing my engineering in the Avionics field.
+With that being said lets know about me, I'm currently a student at [IIST](https://en.wikipedia.org/wiki/Indian_Institute_of_Space_Science_and_Technology), pursuing my engineering in the Avionics.
 I live in Vizag, AP, India.
 Networking and cybersecurity enthusiast.
 Oreo Lover.
 Not a coffee man.

-*Points to be noted about me:
-- I always learn from mistakes of others who take my advice.
-So my advice is, dont take any advice from me.

 And by the way, there is no compulsion to follow me, because I don’t even know where I’m going...
 But you can contact me any time as, I'm always available ->